OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 W_myNewWidget w_myNewWidget;
 ```

-Then, make sure to "setup" your widget and add it to the array of all widgets by mimicing the setup code lines
+Then, make sure to "setup" your widget and add it to the array of all widgets by mimicking the setup code lines

 ```
   ...